mhdatie/shortify/README.md

   - Run `npm run dev` to run the server with nodemon (listens for file changes) or,
   - Run `npm start` to start the server

-### Todo
-- Add analytics
-- Add option to redirect (or make it default) when requesting original URL

 ### Licence
 MIT